Core Primitives

 The pool

-Credit lines are backed by the FIBOR credit facility — a pool of capital funded by staked FIBOR tokens.
-The pool maintains a 20–30% liquidity buffer for staker redemptions.
+Credit lines are backed by the FIBOR credit facility — a pool of USDC funded by savings deposits from agents and humans.
+The pool maintains a liquidity buffer for depositor withdrawals.
 The rest is deployed as agent credit lines.

-Learn more about how the pool works in Staking & Yield.
+Learn more about how savings work in Savings & Yield.